 In addition to academic and activity-specific clubs, Greek Life is an integral part of the Kutztown University community.
 Students can join fraternities and sororities that offer lifelong friendships and a sense of family on campus.
 These close-knit groups promote campus involvement in various aspects of leadership, social interaction, scholastic achievements, community service, and good citizenship.
 Those who choose to become involved in fraternity and sorority life at KU must maintain a minimum 2.25 college cumulative GPA or have a 2.5 high school GPA.

 Kutztown University is also home to KUR, the school's radio station.
-KUR's purpose is to provide a means of student training and experience in radio broadcasting, a means of entertainment and information for the student body and community, to serve the public interest, and to be an instrument of expression for student, faculty, and community opinion.
+KUR's purpose is to provide means of student training and experience in radio broadcasting, means of entertainment and information for the student body and community, to serve the public interest, and to be an instrument of expression for student, faculty, and community opinion.

 Since KU is located in the borough of Kutztown, it is important for students to explore the community around them through opportunities to give back.
 The Community Outreach Center is the Kutztown University hub for student-led community service and social advocacy work.
 Special needs programs and events such as the Special Olympics are held annually on campus and always welcome volunteers.
 Additionally, Alternative Spring Break is a program that allows students to use their spring break time for the good of others at various sites throughout the United States.